stdstring/SourceCodeSimplifier/README.md

 1. implementation of transformer for object initializer expressions **(implemented)**
 1. implementation of transformer for **nameof** expressions **(implemented)**
 1. implementation of transformer for string interpolation expression **(implemented)**
-1. implementation of transformer for null-conditional operators
+1. implementation of transformer for null-conditional operators **(implemented)**
+1. implementation of transformer for **out** inline variables

+## Phase 2:

 1. implementation of transformer for expression-bodied properties and methods
-1. implementation of transformer for **out** inline variables